 Cystic fibrosis is mainly caused due to the defects in certain genes like CFTR (cystic fibrosis transmembrane conductance regulator) gene.
 CFTR gene is responsible for controlling the movement of water and salt in and out of your body’s cells.

 A spontaneous mutation in CFTR genes causes your mucus to become thicker and stickier.
 It causes your sweat to be saltier.
 CFTR gene is generally passed on to the child from the parents.
-One copy of gene from each parent must be inherited to the child for cystic fibrosis to develop.
+One copy of the gene from each parent must be inherited to the child for cystic fibrosis to develop.

 Cystic Fibrosis Diagnosis

-Generally blood tests and genetic tests are used to diagnose cystic fibrosis.
+Generally, blood tests and genetic tests are used to diagnose cystic fibrosis.
 Genetic tests are usually done to detect the presence of a defective gene in the baby.
 Blood tests mainly help in determining whether the pancreas and liver is functioning properly.
 The other common tests include:

 - Immunoreactive trypsinogen test

 Cystic fibrosis can be cured by various treatments that help in relieving the symptoms and reducing the risk and complications.
 The most common treatments used for cystic fibrosis include:

 - Bowel surgery in complicated cases

 - Lung transplant for removing the damaged part of the lung.

 You gynecologist may suggest you certain genetic tests that help in diagnosing the presence of a defective gene in your body.
 The gynecologist in Hyderabad can perform the diagnostic test to determine the presence of CFTR gene.